UN gathering seeks aid for Pakistan after devastating floods

-GENEVA (AP) — The United Nations is hosting a conference on Monday to help Pakistan cope with the fallout of last summer's devastating flooding that killed more than 1,700 people and displaced about 8 million, a disaster blamed in part on the impact of climate change.
+GENEVA (AP) — A United Nations conference on Monday drummed up funds and other support to help Pakistan cope with the fallout of last summer's devastating flooding, which the U.N. chief called a “climate disaster of monumental scale” that killed more than 1,700 people in the immediate aftermath.
+Millions are still living near contaminated and stagnant flood waters.

-Pakistani Prime Minister Shahbaz Sharif was joining U.N.
-Secretary-General António Guterres in-person.
-World leaders, including French President Emmanuel Macron, were taking part virtually as countries chip in to help Pakistan pull together an estimated $16.3 billion that's needed to help rebuild and recover.
+Pakistani Prime Minister Shahbaz Sharif and U.N.
+Secretary-General António Guterres attended in-person, while world leaders such as French President Emmanuel Macron and Turkish President Recep Tayyip Erdoğan took part virtually, as many countries chipped in to better help Pakistan pull together an estimated $16.3 billion that's needed to help the country rebuild and recover.

 Authorities in Pakistan hope about half of that funding need will come from the international community.
+Responding to Pakistan's appeal, the Islamic Development Bank pledged to contribute $4.2 billion for reconstruction in flood-hit areas across the country.
+Brian Denver, of the Permanent Mission of the United States to the United Nations, also said Washington "is pledging an additional $100 million of recovery funding, bringing the U.S. government’s total contribution to more than $200 million since the middle of August."

+The announcement was quickly hailed by Pakistan.
+Information Minister Marriyum Aurangzeb tweeted that international community and development partners “are demonstrating exemplary compassion for flood victims."

 The conference has shaped up as a test case of just how much the rich world will pitch in to help developing-world nations like Pakistan manage the impact of climatic swoons, and brace for other disasters.

-Note: This story has been corrected to show that Erdogan is Turkey’s president, not prime minister.